marwan/quranwbw/src/routes/about/ABOUT.md

 [4] _Special thanks to Bro.
 Sulayman Jamali for lending the Sindhi translation of Quran by Abdul Maalik Mayman, Bro.
 Abdul Aziz Korejo for digitalization of Sindhi translation, [Brother Usama Nonnenmacher](https://drusaman.github.io/), his parents and father-in-law Umar Farooq Quddusi and his sister for their contributions as a team to Sindhi word-by-word Quran translation._

-[5] _The Misbah Fonts are copyrighted by [Lajnah Pentashihan Mushaf Al-Qur’an](https://lajnah.kemenag.go.id/).
+[5] _The Isep Misbah Fonts are copyrighted by [Lajnah Pentashihan Mushaf Al-Qur’an](https://lajnah.kemenag.go.id/).
 The word-by-word compilation for these fonts was prepared by [Ayman Siddiqui](https://zoopernet.com)._

 [6] _The Arabic Sign Language font was designed by M Zamroni Ahbab and is copyrighted by [Lajnah Pentashihan Mushaf Al-Qur’an](https://lajnah.kemenag.go.id/).
 The word-by-word compilation for this font was prepared by [Ayman Siddiqui](https://zoopernet.com)._